mjackson/node/doc/api/http.markdown

 The `net.Socket` object associated with the connection.

-With HTTPS support, use request.connection.verifyPeer() and request.connection.getPeerCertificate() to obtain the client's authentication details.
+With HTTPS support, use `request.connection.verifyPeer()` and `request.connection.getPeerCertificate()` to obtain the client's authentication details.

 ## http.ServerResponse

-This object is created internally by a HTTP server--not by the user.
+This object is created internally by a HTTP server -- not by the user.
 It is passed as the second parameter to the `'request'` event.
 It is a `Writable Stream`.

 ### response.writeContinue()